AsteaFrostweb/2DDriftGame/README.md

 # Tenacious Drift 2D

-Welcome to Tenacious Drift 2D, a project to continue growing skills in software development; Focusing on intergration and creation of online services within a video game context.<br>
+Welcome to Tenacious Drift 2D, a project to continue growing skills in software development; Focusing on intergration and creation of cross-platform online services within a video game context.<br>

 ## How to Run

----
+### Client
+The client
+### Server

 ## Why I Created This Project:

-Tenacious Drift 2D and 3D have been a learning experience, improving my game development skills:
+I Created Tenacious Drift 2D to learn and to improve as a developer; It's also just good fun!

+#### Learning Goals
 - **Game Design** Design of systems, art, map creation.
 - **UI Development**: Crafting user-friendly interfaces.
 - **Networking with ASP.NET Core**: Learning about ASP.net core 8 MVC.